swiftlang/swift-corelibs-xctest/README.md

 }
 ```

 Also, this version of XCTest does not use the external test runner binary.
 Instead, create your own executable which links `libXCTest.so`.
-In your `main.swift`, invoke the `XCTMain` function with a test cases that you wish to run.
+In your `main.swift`, invoke the `XCTMain` function with an array of instances of the test cases that you wish to run.
 For example:

 ```
-XCTMain([TestNSString, TestNSArray, TestNSDictionary])
+XCTMain([TestNSString(), TestNSArray(), TestNSDictionary()])
 ```

 The `XCTMain` function does not return, and will cause your test app to exit with either `0` for success or `1` for failure.